scaleflex/filerobot-client-python-uploader/README.md

 ## Filerobot Client Python Uploader

-A simple Python migration script for uploading large amount of files into Filerobot.
+A simple Python migration script for uploading large amount of files into Filerobot

 ## Running
 ```bash